 Headline/title feedback, because titles are hard.
-Though it’s ok not to always go with a higher score, it still a computer and titles that might get what you want across might not score highest.
+It’s ok not to always go with a higher score, it is a computer after all and the highest score might not be as attention-grabbing as you want.
 Here is the example from a prior post:

 A great alternative for graphic creation is Canva.

 This is the plug-in that I use to manage my SEO for posts (and my website).
 It provides where I plug in my keyword, edit my meta description, slug, and gives me feed back on the SEO score for posts and readability of posts.